nvibert/start-coding-today/README.md

 Run the following commands:

-`terraform init` to initialize the provider
+`terraform init` to initialize the provider.
+Did you see "provider vsphere" in the configuration earlier?
+This tells Terraform to download a Terraform 'plugin' to let interact with vSphere.
+There are also providers for NSX-T, VMC, vRA, vCD, etc...
 `terraform validate` to validate the syntax of your Terraform config file
 `terraform plan` to work out which resources Terraform will create, modify or delete on your behalf
 `terraform apply` to execute the plan.